Putin ordered novichok poisonings in show of ‘Russian power’, inquiry finds

 “The Russians released a chemical weapon onto the streets of the UK, recklessly endangering lives and murdering Dawn Sturgess.
 The Dawn Sturgess Inquiry report shows it is vital that we continue to stand firm in the face of Russian aggression.”

-It also argued that the Kremlin would have accepted that the “astonishingly reckless” attack would have been attributed to Russia.
+It also argued that the Kremlin would have accepted that the “astonishingly reckless” attack would be attributed to Russia.

-"Notwithstanding the fact that the attack constituted a significant geopolitical risk, a public demonstration of Russian state power for both international and domestic impact is, I conclude, the most likely analysis of what occurred”, the report adds.
+“Notwithstanding the fact that the attack constituted a significant geopolitical risk, a public demonstration of Russian state power for both international and domestic impact is, I conclude, the most likely analysis of what occurred,” the report said.

-Lord Hughes’ inquiry, which cost £8.3m, avoided major criticism of the British state in its handling of Mr Skripal, arguing it was not reasonable to provide him with an entirely new identity in order to prevent an attack on him.
+Lord Hughes’s inquiry, which cost £8.3m, avoided major criticism of the British state for its handling of Mr Skripal, arguing that it would not have been reasonable to provide him with an entirely new identity in order to prevent an attack on him.

-While Michael Mansfield KC, the barrister for Sturgess’s family, suggested that the security services should have created an entirely new identity for Mr Skripal in order to protect him from attack, the inquiry concludes such a move would have only been reasonable “if the risk to him of assassination on UK soil stood at a high level, and it did not”.
+While Michael Mansfield KC, the barrister for Sturgess’s family, suggested that the Security Service should have created an entirely new identity for Mr Skripal in order to protect him from attack, the inquiry concluded that this would only have been reasonable “if the risk to him of assassination on UK soil stood at a high level, and it did not”.

-But the family of Sturgess expressed “real concern” over the lack of recommendations in the report, saying it has left them with a “number of unanswered questions”.
+But Sturgess’s family expressed “real concern” over the lack of recommendations in the report, saying it had left them with a “number of unanswered questions”.

 They added: “Today’s report has left us with some answers but also a number of unanswered questions.
 We have always wanted to ensure that what happened to Dawn will not happen to others; that lessons should be learned; and that meaningful changes should be made.